We use health economics research and training to support national and international improvements in health and health equity

 In our work we apply and pioneer key health economics methods, including ways to measure and value health, decision and choice modelling

 Latest HEU News

-Further highlights from the HEU can be found in our past newsletters
+Further highlights and updates from the Health Economics Unit can be found in our past newsletters

 We offer a range of short courses in health economics, from one-day introductory level courses to three-day practical courses in economic evaluation.